Bohmian quantum mechanics revisited: Bohmian quantum mechanics

 where $C$ is a constant having a dimension of $kg/s$.

 Using the definition $\vec{p}=\vec{\nabla}S$, eq.(9) can be expressed as

 One can define the term

-as a \emph{spin potential}.
-This can be juxtaposed with the quantum potential, $Q$, that depends on $\hbar^2$.
+as a classical \emph{phase potential}.
+This can be juxtaposed with the quantum potential, $V_Q$, that depends on $\hbar^2$.
 This potential arises from an internal motion of the particle.
-Like the quantum potential, that is proportional to the curvature due to $R$, the spin potential is proportional to the curvature due to $S$.
-Applying eq.(a) in eq.(12) yields $V_S=-E-(C^2/8m)\,x^2$.
-This gives rise to a conservative force, $F=-\partial V_S/\partial x=(C^2/4m)\, x$
+Like the quantum potential, that is proportional to the curvature due to $R$, the phase potential is proportional to the curvature due to $S$.